 Admission Requirements.
 In addition to meeting Winthrop University general admission requirements for all graduate students, the applicant for admission to this program must show high promise of success in graduate study in arts administration as demonstrated by an essay, interview and documentation of work experience in the field.
-Specifically the applicant should:
+Specifically applicants should:

 - 1. Hold a baccalaureate degree in an arts or business management discipline; - 2.
 Have an overall undergraduate grade-point average of 3.0 on a 4.0 scale; - 3.
-Submit a 3-5 page essay describing why the applicant wishes to enter the program; - 4.
-Submit a current vitae; and - 5.
+Have at least one year of work experience (professional or volunteer) in a non-profit arts/cultural environment; - 4.
+Submit an essay describing their background in a non-profit arts/cultural environment and their reasons for pursuing this degree program; - 5.
+Submit a current curriculum vitae; and - 6.
 Submit two letters of recommendation.
+Recommendations from arts and/or academic professionals who can speak about the applicant's involvement in the non-profit arts field and the applicant's academic research/writing skills are preferred.